qmk/qmk_firmware/keyboards/snagpad/README.md

 This PCB can be used as a standard numpad, or a ortho 5x4 macropad.

-Two KBFirmware ONLY.json files to support the two layout options, combination layout you will need to create it yourself.
--Snagpad_ortho.json
--Snagpad_numpad.json

 For QMK Configurator, the info.json is utilised.
 - For 2U keys on numpad, the first 1u row/column key assignment is the same as the 2u position.